lusaxweb/vuesax-next/packages/docs/license/README.md

       - false
     -
       - Use the name Vuesax
-      - true
+      - false
-      - true
+      - false
-      - true
+      - false
     -
       - Number of servers and sites.
       - unlimited